 A more nuanced definition of talent acquisition is:

-The attraction, engagement and conversion of qualified professionals who will fill important organizational needs.
-It also contributes to business growth through a data-backed candidate relationship management (CRM) strategy.
+The attraction, engagement and conversion of qualified professionals — ones will fill important organizational needs and contribute to business growth — through a data-backed candidate relationship management (CRM) strategy.

 The most crucial daily tasks talent teams tackle — especially tasks that encompass the modern talent relationship management (TRM) lifecycle — include: